Skip to content

 14. defer statement to execute statements at scope exit.

-15. defer catch and defer try similar to defer but executes only on optional exit or regular exit of scope respectively.
+15. defer catch and defer try, which are similar to defer but execute only if the Optional value contains a fault or a normal result respectively.

 17. if may have a label.
 Labelled if may be exited using labelled break.